ThibautJacqmin/HFSSdrawpy/README.md

 # HFSSdrawpy

+:warning: This branch is not stable yet, refactoring in progress...

 This package allows to draw circuits in HFSS using Python.
 It also directly generates GDS files.

 [Source Code](https://github.com/QuanticParis/HFSSdrawpy/)